masteringmodernpayments/book/subscriptions.md

 # Subscriptions

 So far in the example project we've only dealt with one-off transactions, where the customer comes along and buys a product once and we basically never have to deal with them again.
 The majority of SaaS products aren't really like this, though.
 Most SaaS projects bill customers monthly for services, maybe with some kind of add-on system.
-Stripe's subscription plan support is functional but basic.
 The general flow is:

 1. Sign a user up for your system
 2. Capture their credit card info using `stripe.js` or `checkout.js`